Q: At what age did you start playing your sports?

-Q: What was it about soccer that drew your attention?
+Q: What was it about football that drew your attention?

-Q: Why did you decide to add football last year?
+Q: Why did you decide to add track and field in high school?

-Q: Now that you are into two sports, how much training do you do per day or week on a yearly basis?
+Q: How much training do you do per day or week on a yearly basis?

 Q: Do you really have downtime away from sports?

-Q: Rating the sports you play versus academics, what’s more important in your life?
+Q: Rating the sports you play versus academics, which is more important in your life?

 Q: Are sports and academics close in ranking in life importance?

 Q: Besides sports, in what way are you uniquely gifted?

 Q: What skills do sports teach you that you apply to life?

 A: They teach discipline, hard work and dedication.